cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 result in the same expansion.
 If we set the length of the XOF expansion to `2*KEY_SIZE`, it can then be split again into two seeds `s_l`, `s_r`, that can again serve as XOF seeds.
 Now if we view seeds as XOR-shares of integers, and if evaluators have the same seed at the root of the tree, then their expanded trees will form a secret-shared tree of zeros.
-The actual construction will use a `convert` function that maps seeds into the appropriate output domain.
+The actual construction will additionally use a `convert` function before each expansion, which maps seeds into the appropriate output domain (see {{idpf-bbcggi21-helper-functions}}), generating a new seed for the next level in the process.

 The open task now is to ensure that evaluators have different seeds at nodes that lie on the path to `alpha`, while having the same seeds on all other nodes.
 This is done using so-called